-Escambia School District requests that if, in this Triumph Gulf Coast proposal titled, "Diversifying the Economy via Sector Workforce Development,", 2018-19 enrollment projections are met by February of 2019 in any targeted program that is included in this proposal, enrollment projections for 2019-20 will be allowed to be modified to reflect 2020-21 enrollment goals.
+Escambia School District requests that if, in this Triumph Gulf Coast proposal titled, "Diversifying the Economy via Sector Workforce Development,", 2019-20 enrollment projections are met by February of 2020 in any targeted program that is included in this proposal, or if external workforce demand dictates additional enrollments are needed to address such demand, enrollment projections for 2020-21 will be allowed to be modified to reflect 2021-22 enrollment goals.
 Additional funds to support that growth will be requested of Triumph to support the acceleration of enrollment projections.

-Andy additional funding request will be submitted in March of 2019 to support 2019-20 implementation.
+Andy additional funding request will be submitted in March of 2020 to support 2020-21 implementation.